A Home Inspection, Why?

 Do you know that in Southern Nevada, New Construction Developments and Resale Home Sellers pay for a buyer to have Buyer Representation?
 You can have the best buyer representation in Las Vegas- and that’s Kurt.
 Because he’s a former Nevada Building Engineer, he uses his skills and knowledge to protect you and your investment as part of his services.

-New construction home inspections are just as important as getting one for a re-sale home.
+In Las Vegas, new construction home inspections are just as important as getting one for a re-sale home.
 If you want to buy a Southern Nevada property, contact our team today.
 Besides providing you with a home inspection on every new home, we protect our clients with FREE New Construction Monitoring as your home is being built.
 The best part?
 The Builder or the Home Seller pays me, not you!
 A Builder’s prices are the same whether you have a Realtor or not- definitely have one.

 The catch?
 We have to accompany you to the home tract on your first visit, and you cannot already be on the builder’s mailing list- and yes, exceptions are made but don’t go without us for the first time.
 If you cannot resist going without us, tell them you have a Realtor and ask if you can look and don’t sign their registration form!